officialdarnyc/terraform-vm/README.md

     terraform init
     ```

 6. Modify the `variables.tf` file to customize the VM.
+However, you may use a `.tfvars` file to set your own values for the defined variables.
+If you'll be deploying the VM to an existing resource group, specify the `create_rg` input variable in your `.tfvars` file setting it to `false` and also specify the name of your existing resource group using the `rg_name` variable.

 7. Review the `main.tf` file to ensure it matches your requirements.